Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Acknowledgments

-\begin{ack} The authors would like to profusely thank Hui Huang, Giuseppe Savar\'e, and Alessandro Scagliotti for many fruitful and stimulating discussions about the topic.
+The authors would like to profusely thank Hui Huang, Giuseppe Savar\'e, and Alessandro Scagliotti for many fruitful and stimulating discussions about the topic.

 This work has been funded by the German Federal Ministry of Education and Research and the Bavarian State Ministry for Science and the Arts.
 The authors of this work take full responsibility for its content.
-KR further acknowledges the financial support from the Technical University of Munich -- Institute for Ethics in Artificial Intelligence (IEAI). \end{ack}